angshu/bahmni-amrit-integration/README.md

 - Identify the person attributes.
 To do that
     * check the response to https://bahmni-server/openmrs/ws/rest/v1/personattributetype
     * identify the attribute you are interested in.
 Eg. this application maps the phone to Bahmni Patient's Secondary Contract attribute.
     * copy the uuid and update "bahmni.attribute.secondaryContact.uuid" in atomfeed.properties (note, this is just example)
+- Setup other configuration
+    *  Check the atomfeed.properties and change accordingly.
+Change keys like opemrs.*

+- Setup Amrit System Configuration
+    * Check the atomfeed.properties and set accordingly.
+E.g "amrit.patient.uri" - E.g. http://localhost:3000/patients
+    * For testing purpose, you can setup a mock http server (e.g. mockoon) serving list of patients from http://localhost:3000/patients
+    * The API (http://localhost:3000/patients) returns the JSON structure as in test/resources/amrit_patients_search_results.json
+    * if different, then you probably need to change thee model in "AmritPatientSearchResult.java"

 #### Pre-requisite
 * mvn 3.6.2.
-* Java 1.8, works on 11 as well (with some warnings)
+* Java 1.8, works on 11 as well (with some warnings).
+You may need to change (or remove) the "maven.compiler.source" properties in the root pom.xml.
 * download HSQLDB from https://sourceforge.net/projects/hsqldb/files/latest/download (v 2.6.1) and unzip it to a folder.
 The doc here assumes a directory "db" under the project directory